Sydney Mechanics' School of Arts

 The Sydney Mechanics' School of Arts (SMSA) is the longest running School of Arts (also known as a "Mechanics' Institute") and the oldest continuous lending library in Australia.
+Founded in Sydney in 1833, the school counted many of the colony's educated elite as members.
+It ran a program of public lectures, courses, and other activities based on its mission of adult education.
+It also set up a lending library which became the oldest continuously-operating lending library in Australia.

-Founded in 1833, the school counted many of the colony's educated elite as members.
-It quickly positioned itself as a centre for social change and intellectual life of the city of Sydney with a program of public lectures, courses, lending library and other activities based on its mission of adult education.
-Now in new premises, the SMSA continues to offer public education programs and grants today.
-In 2011, the SMSA opened The Tom Keneally Centre, which holds the research collection of world-renowned author Thomas Keneally from his private collection and memorabilia.
+After selling its former home at the heritage-listed building at 275 Pitt Street known as the Sydney School of Arts building in 1996, it renovated and moved into the building known as Lincoln House at 280 Pitt Street.
+In 2011, the SMSA opened the Tom Keneally Centre, which holds the research collection of world-renowned author Thomas Keneally from his private collection and memorabilia.